Peter Orner: Career

-In 2001 Orner published his first book, Esther Stories,.
-It won a prize from the American Academy of Arts and Letters, the Goldberg Prize for Jewish Fiction, and was a finalist for the Pen Hemingway Prize, the Young Lion's Award from the New York Public Library, and was named a Notable Book of the Year by The New York Times.
+In 2001, Orner published his first book, Esther Stories,.
+It won a prize from the American Academy of Arts and Letters, the Goldberg Prize for Jewish Fiction, and was a finalist for the PEN/Hemingway Award, the Young Lions Fiction Award from the New York Public Library, and was named a Notable Book of the Year by The New York Times.
 Of Esther Stories, The New York Times wrote, "Orner doesn't just bring his characters to life, he gives them souls."

 In 2006, Orner published his first novel, The Second Coming of Mavala Shikongo, which was set in Namibia, where Orner worked as an English teacher in the 1990s; it won the Bard Fiction Prize and was a finalist for the Los Angeles Times Book Prize.
-Orner was awarded a Guggenheim Fellowship in 2006, as well as the two-year Lannan Foundation Literary Fellowship in 2007 and 2008.
+Orner was awarded a Guggenheim Fellowship in 2006, as well as the two-year Lannan Foundation Literary Fellowship for 2007–08.

 Orner served as editor of two non-fiction books, Underground America (2008) and Hope Deferred: Narratives of Zimbabwean Lives (2010), both published by McSweeney's / Voice of Witness.
 His 2011 novel, Love and Shame and Love received positive reviews and was a New York Times Editor's Choice Book, and California Book Award winner.

 In 2013, Little Brown released two books by Orner: a new edition of Esther Stories (with an introduction by Marilynne Robinson) and a new collection of stories, Last Car Over the Sagamore Bridge.

-Orner's stories and essays have appeared in The Atlantic monthly, The New York Times, the San Francisco Chronicle, The Paris Review, Granta, McSweeney's, The Believer, and the Southern Review.
-His work has been anthologized in Best American Stories, The Best American Nonrequired Reading, and twice won a Pushcart Prize.
+Orner's stories and essays have appeared in The Atlantic Monthly, The New York Times, the San Francisco Chronicle, The Paris Review, Granta, McSweeney's, The Believer, and The Southern Review.
+His work has been anthologized in The Best American Short Stories, The Best American Nonrequired Reading, and twice won a Pushcart Prize.

 Orner is a Professor of English and Creative Writing at Dartmouth College.
-He has taught at San Francisco State University, The University of Iowa Writers' Workshop, The Warren Wilson MFA Program, The University of Montana, Washington University in St. Louis, Miami University, Bard College, and Charles University in Prague, Czech Republic.
+He has taught at San Francisco State University, Iowa Writers' Workshop, the Warren Wilson MFA Program, University of Montana, Washington University in St. Louis, Miami University, Bard College, and Charles University in Prague.

 A film version of one of Orner's stories, The Raft, with a screenplay by Orner and director Rob Jones, and starring Edward Asner has played a number of film festivals.

 In 2016, Orner released a collection of essays, Am I Alone Here?, which was named a finalist for the National Book Critics Circle Awards in their Criticism category.
 The book has garnered positive reviews in The New York Times, the New Yorker, and a number of other publications.
+In 2023 he released his second collection of essays, Still No Word from You: Notes in the Margin.

-Orner's newest collection of stories, Maggie Brown & Others, was released on July 2, 2019, and has received overwhelmingly positive reviews from the likes of the New York Times, Washington Post and Chicago Tribune.
+Orner's most recent collection of stories, Maggie Brown & Others, was released on July 2, 2019, and has received overwhelmingly positive reviews from the likes of the New York Times, Washington Post and Chicago Tribune.

+Orner's third novel, The Gossip Columnist's Daughter, which explores the intersection between a decades-long family history and true-life unsolved mystery, was released on August 12, 2025.